jmchandonia/CORAL/front_end/README.md

 **DataTables**

 [DataTables](https://datatables.net/) is used for rendering HTML tables with javascript to add search, filtering, and pagination to large tables.
-DataTables is currently implemented in coral-ui wihout an angular wrapper, so `$` will need to be imported from jQuery in order to render a table as a DataTable.
+DataTables is currently implemented in coral-ui without an angular wrapper, so `$` will need to be imported from jQuery in order to render a table as a DataTable.
 It is best to render a table in the AfterViewInit lifecycle hook with an ElementRef provided by angular as shown below: